eteitelbaum/academic-website/content/post/2021-06-09-stata-and-markdown/index.en.markdown

 In case you are not familiar with Atom, each Jupyter kernel that you use is going to be installed in a slightly different way.
 For the `stata_kernel`, follow the instructions that Kyle Barron provides.
 You install Atom packages in Atom by hitting `ctrl` + `shift` + `p` in Windows/Linux or `cmd` + `shift` + `p` in macOS and typing `install packages` in the search field.

-Once you have everything set up, you will be able to intersperse your code with text and preview the resulting document like this:
+Once you have everything set up, you will be able to intersperse your code with text, run the code interactively, and preview the resulting document like this:

 ![](/media/stata-markdown.gif)